grantjo/Team-Dragon/Project4/README.md

 ### CS 325 Project 4: The Travelling Salesman Problem (TSP)
 Authors: Mel Drews, Jordan Grant, Adrian Buenavista

-There are 2 algorithms implemented in thie project.
+There are 2 algorithms implemented in this project.

 1) Nearest Neighbor with Genetic Algorithm Improvement
 2) Nearest Neighbor with 2-Opt Improvement